web3privacy/hackathon-2025-berlin/privacy-policy.md

 - **No facial recognition**: Photos not processed with AI
 - **Your choice**: You can request deletion anytime

-## Changes to This Policy

-We'll notify you of significant changes via:
-- Email to registered participants
-- Website announcement
-- Event communication channels

 ## Contact & Complaints

 **Data Protection Queries:**